Nevenall/sufficient-reason/System/Magick.md

   Range targeting allows for vast distances but even if you have the ability to target anywhere on earth you must be able to identify a particular target.
 This can be done with line of sight unaided by mundane effects such as cameras or telescopes (mystick effects that match your focus may help), or by knowing in great detail where your target is at this exact moment.
 Without one of those things, you will need to use relational targeting instead.

-  With relational targeting you must possess some object that has a concrete relation to your target.
-Providing you can touch and hold this object you may attempt to channel your feat through it and at your target.
+  With relational targeting you must possess something with a relation to your target which you'll use to channel your feat at your target.

   Dice    | Range (Correspondence)         | Relation (Correspondence)
   -------:|:-------------------------------|:--------------------------